 - 1. Do one of the following: - Click on the tab of the view for which you want to add a toolbar to set the focus on it.
-Then, in the top menu, select Windows > Toolbars and select the toolbar you want to add.
+Then, in the top menu, select Windows > Toolbars and select the toolbar you want to add. - In the top area of the view to which you want to add a toolbar, to the left of its tab, right-click and select the toolbar you want to add in the contextual menu.

-In the list of toolbars in the top menu and in the contextual menu of the workspace, the toolbars listed above the separator are workspace toolbars, and the ones below the separator are view toolbars.
+• In the list of toolbars in the contextual menu of a view, the toolbars listed above the separator are workspace toolbars, and the ones below the separator are view toolbars.